piotrmurach/tty-progressbar/README.md

 ### 1.1 advance

-Once you have **ProgressBar** instance, you can progress the display by calling `advance` method.
+Once you have **TTY::ProgressBar** instance, you can progress the display by calling `advance` method.
 By default it will increase by `1` but you can pass any number of steps, for instance, when used to advance number of bytes of downloaded file.

 ```ruby
 bar.advance(1000)